The worst thing you can do is NOT clean your records…

 Lay a record out on a pad made up of a folded towel covered with a micro fiber cloth.

-Then take the wet paintbrush as distribute the washing solution over the records.
+Then take the wet paintbrush and distribute the washing solution over the records.

 Don’t use sweeping motions – you’re not painting.
 If you do, you’re likely to scratch the records.